nigelwhite/neat-starter/src/pages/screencast-via-zoom.md

 * stop screen share
 * stop recording
 * stop meeting
+* recording is automatically converted.
+A progress bar appears in a second zoom window.
-* recording is automatically converted and saved to my harddrive at /home/nigel/Documents/Zoom/date
+* recording is saved to my harddrive at /home/nigel/Documents/Zoom/date.
+* the folder is automatically opened in file browser